-While using WordPress customizer api I got confused with how default value parameter is handled by setting.
-As I realised that setting do not save default value in database and instead one is supposed to use default parameter for get_theme_mod.
-I personally found it difficult to provide default value parameter multiple times as part of get_theme_mod call.
-So, I wrote little extra code to save the default values in database.
+While using WordPress customizer API I got confused with how the default value parameter is handled by setting.
+As I realized that setting does not save default value in database and instead one is supposed to use default parameter for get_theme_mod.
+I personally found it difficult to provide the default value parameter multiple times as part of the get_theme_mod call.
+So, I wrote a little extra code to save the default values in the database.

-Now, To connect this helper function with setting declared in above example and to call it at right time I wrote the following function and hooked it with ‘customize_save_after’ action hook.
+Now, To connect this helper function with the setting declared in the above example and to call it at the right time I wrote the following function and hooked it with the ‘customize_save_after’ action hook.

 For Type Option

-If you are using setting of type ‘option’ instead of ‘theme_mod’ then you can replace helper function code given above with following code.
+If you are using the setting of type ‘option’ instead of ‘theme_mod’ then you can replace the helper function code given above with the following code.

-I hope above given code examples will help you with your project.
+I hope the above given code examples will help you with your project.

 […] default values for all my settings and storing them in the database.
 I came across another interesting article showing you how to do this.
 Strangely the author uses the customize_save_after hook instead of the […]